Emergencies happen. And when they do, preparedness is the key to handling them well.

 - Calling 911 or other emergency services

-- Creating a location to shelter in place
+- Heading to a pre-determined location to shelter in place

-An emergency plan goes a long way in keeping everyone as safe and informed as possible.
+A childcare emergency plan goes a long way in keeping everyone as safe and informed as possible.
 Knowing how and when to contact parents or guardians is a crucial step.
-Stay ahead by distributing new childcare emergency forms for every child, whether physically or electronically, at the start of the school year.
+Stay ahead by distributing a new daycare emergency form for every child, physically or electronically, at the start of the school year.

 If you don't have one, download our free childcare emergency contact form template.
 Our printable emergency contact form has all the contact information you'll need from parents and guardians in case of an emergency.